5 Great Seesaw Tips and Tricks

 Always allow students to have the flexibility to submit the assignment in any way they can.
 Some students prefer to write down or draw the task on paper.

 Here’s something to keep in mind – assignments that work well in the classroom may not translate well virtually (trust me on this)!
-And sometimes you won’t know until it’s too late!
+Sometimes, you won’t know until it’s too late!

 Don’t be afraid to change it up when you see that students are having a hard time.